microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

    1. Most fields will have a default name set already.
 You will need to update the following Azure OpenAI settings:

-       -  Region - the region where the resoruces will be created in.
+       -  Region - the region where the resources will be created in.

        -  Solution Prefix - provide a 6 alphanumeric value that will be used to prefix resources

        -  Location - location of resources, by default it will use the resource group's location

-2. Create Fabric Workspace
+2. Create Fabric workspace
     1. Navigate to ([Fabric Workspace](https://app.fabric.microsoft.com/))
     2. Click on Workspaces from left Navigation
     3. Click on + New Workspace